13reathcode/Natours_Site/README.md

-# Natours | Float layout practice website | First project
+# Natours | Float layout practice website

 ### You can checkout it on https://natours-13reath.netlify.app/